Nvelop

 Customer Experience Redesign

 Your customer satisfaction scores are declining.
-You don't know the root cause or the best approach to fix it.
+You do not know the root cause or the best approach to fix it.

-Many sourcing events use multiple RFX types sequentially — starting with an RFI to shortlist vendors, then an RFP for detailed proposals, and finally an RFQ for competitive pricing from the finalist.
-A unified platform makes these transitions seamless.
+Many sourcing events use RFX types in sequence: an RFI to shortlist vendors, then an RFP for detailed proposals, and finally an RFQ for competitive pricing from finalists.
+A unified platform makes these transitions seamless, keeping the audit trail intact across all three stages.

 Using an RFP when you need an RFI

-If you don't have clear requirements yet, an RFP will produce low-quality, non-comparable proposals.
+If you do not have clear requirements yet, an RFP will produce low-quality, non-comparable proposals.
 Start with an RFI to define your needs first.

 Using an RFQ for complex services